 The purpose of the Gallia County Historical Society’s is to bring the community the resources that have been so painstakingly gathered to reflect the history of Gallipolis and the surrounding Gallia County.
 The group hopes to be able to help with area residents and its visitors in gathering the history of the families that came

-Previous Next November 24th-January 2nd The best holiday escape in southeastern Ohio is “Gallipolis In Lights”, a holiday light display that is guaranteed to lift your holiday spirits this year.
-Thousands of lights fill the Gallipolis City Park from dusk till dawn, November 24th to January 2nd.
-Created each year by a group of
+Previous Next November 23rd-January 2nd The best holiday escape in southeastern Ohio is “Gallipolis In Lights”, a holiday light display that is guaranteed to lift your holiday spirits this year.
+Thousands of lights fill the Gallipolis City Park from dusk till dawn, November 23rd – January 2nd.
+Created each year by a group of dedicated

 NOW OPEN!
 The Gallipolis Hocking Valley Railroad Freight Station, 918 Third Avenue, was built in 1901.
 The station remained a bustling freight depot for the area through the ownership of the Chesapeake and Ohio Railway as well as the Baltimore and Ohio and the Chessie System.
 The station was closed by CSX in late 1981.

 15 miles of single track nestled in the shadow of Bob Evans Farm and the University of Rio Grande.
 Completely volunteer maintained this noodle bowl of trails offers premier hiking and mountain biking.
 This is a no horse or motorized vehicle area.
 Previous Next

 The John Gee Black Historical Center is a cultural and educational center to insure the preservation of tradition, culture, crafts, music and art of the African Americans in Southeastern Ohio and to educate our diverse people about African-American traditions and about the past and present contributions of African-Americans to this country.